2019 New Zealand Derby: Subsequent performances

 4th placed Arrogant was 2nd in the Rosehill Guineas behind The Autumn Sun but could only manage 9th in the Australian Derby.

-5th placed Surely Sacred put on two worthy performances to be 4th in the Rosehill Guineas and 3rd in the Australian Derby.
+5th placed Surely Sacred placed 4th in the Rosehill Guineas and 3rd in the Australian Derby.

 8th placed Prise De Fer did not go to Australia but after a spell had 5 consecutive wins including the Group 2 2020 Rich Hill Mile (1600m) and Group 3 2020 Taranaki Cup (1800m) before a 2nd in the Otaki-Maori Weight for Age.
 It continued to be competitive in Group company.

 Although only 11th in the New Zealand Derby, The Chosen One went on to compete with distinction at the very highest level including: